0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 > The inadvertent laboring towards the propagation of the spectacle is another example of the ways that the spectacle takes advantage of its subordination of the masses.
 It is a process to which they have no control other than to renounce image culture completely which in a hyperreal world is almost inconceivable.
 (Berthelot, 2013)

-We propose a collective media consumption strike, and rather than allowing our attention to be driven by these platforms, we must direct our attention to the things that matters to us.
+We propose a collective media consumption strike, and rather than allowing our attention to be driven by these platforms, we must direct our attention to the things that matter to us.

 The rules can be simple: